Terraform

 We encourage you also to explore how Spacelift makes it easy to work with Terraform.
 If you need any help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, instead of using a static pair on your local machine, Spacelift is a fantastic tool for this.
 It supports Git workflows, policy as code, programmatic configuration, context sharing, drift detection, and many more great features right out of the box.
 You can check it for free by creating a trial account or booking a demo with one of our engineers.

-Note: New versions of Terraform will be placed under the BUSL license, but everything created before version 1.5.x stays open-source.
-OpenTofu is an open-source version of Terraform that will expand on Terraform’s existing concepts and offerings.
+Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
+OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

 Manage Terraform Better with Spacelift